solosoyfranco/Proxmox/03_Win10/README.md

 ## Step 5: Create Win10 VM
 Prerequistes
 * Have loaded a Win10 ISO on the Proxmox
-* Do not have VM-ID 110 in use
+* Do not have 'VM-ID 110' in use
 * have at least 60gb of disk space for the virtual machine
   * I have found better performance when I dedicate a hard drive to be hosting windows, performing a direct HDD passthrough.
 * The following script will do the basic creation of a virtual machine ready to run Windows.